EmilyDirsh/presentations/README.md

     git push

-You can now view your presentation at:
+You can now view these presentation at:

     http://showoff-$yournamespace.rhcloud.com

+Customize away!